openstack/manila/doc/source/admin/cephfs_driver.rst

 When guests access CephFS using the native Ceph protocol, access is controlled via Ceph's cephx authentication system.
-If a user requests share access for an ID, Ceph creates a corresponding Ceph auth ID and a secret key, if they do not already exist, and authorizes the ID to access the share.
+If a user requests share access for an ID, Ceph creates a corresponding Ceph auth ID and a secret key if they do not already exist, and authorizes the ID to access the share.
 The client can then mount the share using the ID and the secret key.
-To learn more about configuring Ceph clients to access the shares created using this driver, please see the Ceph documentation (http://docs.ceph.com/docs/master/cephfs/).
+To learn more about configuring Ceph clients to access the shares created using this driver, please see the `Ceph documentation`_
-If you choose to use the kernel client rather than the FUSE client, the share size limits set in manila may not be obeyed.

 And when guests access CephFS through NFS, an NFS-Ganesha server mediates access to CephFS.
 The driver enables access control by managing the NFS-Ganesha